-Ethanol Defense® - Has the best combination of doing the most number of beneficial things (7) at a competitive treat rate of 1:1280.
+Ethanol Defense® - Has the best combination of doing the most number of beneficial things (7) at a competitive treat rate of 1:1280, resulting in the lowest cost-to-treat.

 Sta-Bil 360® Performance - Gives the second-highest number of benefits (6), but at a 2x higher treat rate than that of Ethanol Defense®.
+This makes it the second least-expensive ethanol additive to use.

-Star Tron - Does four (4) important things, and at a competitive treat rate (1:1280).
+Star Tron - Does four (4) important things, and at a competitive treat rate (1:1280) that makes it one of the lesser-expensive additives to use.
 Still does not do as much as Sta-Bil or Ethanol Defense®.

-Amsoil Quickshot® - Does as many things (4) as Star Tron, but at a much higher treat rate than other formulations.
+Amsoil Quickshot® - Does as many things (4) as Star Tron, but costs almost 4x as much to use.

-Sea Foam® - Despite its reputation in the marine market, Sea Foam® gives very few benefits.
+Sea Foam® - Despite its reputation in the marine market, Sea Foam® gives very few benefits and is extremely expensive to use.

 STP® Gas Treatment - The most well-known fuel additive does the least number of things - only two clear benefits.
-Treat rate is very high, but not as high as Sea Foam®.
-This, at least, puts STP® Gas Treatment ahead of Sea Foam® in our value rankings.
+Treat cost is reasonable at less than \$5.00 per 20 gallons.
+This, at least, puts STP® Gas Treatment ahead of Sea Foam in our value rankings.